 3 Memphis EMTs fired for their response to the fatal police beating of Tyre Nichols

 Robert Long, JaMichael Sandridge and Lt.
-Michelle Whitaker were found to have violated multiple department policies in their patient response to Nichols on Jan.
+Michelle Whitaker were found to have violated multiple department policies and protocols in their patient response to Nichols on Jan.
 7, the fire department said in a statement.

 “Their actions or inactions on the scene that night do not meet the expectations of the Memphis Fire Department and are not reflective of the outstanding service the men and women of the Memphis Fire Department provide daily in our community,” it said.

-The fire department was sent to the scene of Nichols' traffic stop at 8:31 p.m. after police called because of a "person pepper sprayed," the fire department noted.
-Long, Sandridge and Whitaker were sent to a second location and arrived to find Nichols leaning against a police vehicle 10 minutes after the call.
+The fire department was sent to the scene of Nichols’ traffic stop at 8:31 p.m. after police called because of a “person pepper sprayed,” the fire department noted.
+Long, Sandridge and Whitaker were directed to a second location and arrived to find Nichols leaning against a police vehicle at 8:41 p.m., 10 minutes after the initial call.

 Long and Sandridge responded to Nichols, while Whitaker and a driver remained in the vehicle, the fire department said.